 Note that Adobe will waive any cancellation fees if you switch to a different Creative Cloud plan (like changing from Acrobat or Photography to All Apps or Single App)… So typically cancellation fees only apply on Annual plans if you stop subscribing entirely before your year is up.
 In which case, if the cancellation fee is waived, then an Annual plan is always a better value than a Monthly plan for the same products.

-Also, thanks to Adobe’s Money-Back Guarantee, you can cancel any Creative Cloud plan within 14 days of initial purchase via your online account… Your subscription will end immediately and you will receive a full and complete refund, with no questions asked.
+The takeaway is that Adobe wants to make sure you have the plan that’s right for you.
+Further, thanks to the company’s Money-Back Guarantee, you can cancel any Creative Cloud plan within 14 days of initial purchase via your online account… Your subscription will end immediately and you will receive a full and complete refund, with no questions asked.

 Lastly, some plans do not offer month-to-month options, such as the Student and Teacher plans ($19.99/month) or the Photography plans ($9.99/month).
 That’s because these subscription bundle offers are already significantly discounted.
 In these cases, only 12-month (full year) plans are available.